Search

 The taxpayer must elect to waive these exemptions on an annual basis.
 However, only taxpayers with shareholdings qualifying for the minimum Euro amount acquisition value thresholds of EUR 1.2 million for dividends and EUR 6 million for capital gains can make such an election, i.e. the alternative test of minimum 10% ownership threshold is excluded from the waiver possibility.

-Exemption from Subscription Tax for Actively Traded ETF Mutual Funds (UCITS)
+Exemption from Subscription Tax for Actively Traded ETF Funds (UCITS)

-The Second Draft law provides that the exemption will apply as from the first day of the quarter beginning after the publication of the law (once voted on by the Luxembourg Parliament) in the Official Luxembourg Legislative Record.
-Assuming the bill is voted on and published before year end, the exemption should go into force as of 1 January 2025.
+The Second Draft Law provides that the exemption will apply as from the first day of the quarter beginning after the publication of the law (once voted on by the Luxembourg Parliament) in the Official Journal of the Grand Duchy of Luxembourg.
+Assuming the bill is voted through and published before year end, the exemption should enter into force as of 1 January 2025.

 Reducing the Corporate Income Tax Rate

-The Second Draft Law includes a 1% reduction in the Luxembourg corporate income tax reducing the standard rate for corporate income above EUR 200,000 from 17% to 16%.
+The Second Draft Law includes a 1% reduction in the Luxembourg corporate income tax rate, reducing the standard rate for corporate income tax for income above EUR 200,000 from 17% to 16%.

-This new reduction will result in the aggregate Luxembourg corporate income tax rate to be reduce from 24.94% down to 23.87% when taking into account the municipal business tax and solidarity surcharge for companies resident in Luxembourg City.
+This proposed reduction will result in the aggregate Luxembourg corporate income tax rate to be reduce from 24.94% to 23.87% for companies resident in Luxembourg City after taking into account the municipal business tax and solidarity surcharge.

 New and Improved Impatriate Regime

-The Second Draft Law replaces the old impatriate regime for highly skilled foreign employees who relocate to Luxembourg and replaces it with a simplified and more robust version.
+The Second Draft Law will repeal the old impatriate regime for highly skilled foreign employees who relocate to Luxembourg and replace it with a simplified and more robust version.

 • The impatriate must earn an annual fixed remuneration (salary base) of at least EUR 75,000;

-• The impatriate has acquired in-depth specialisation in the sector or their employment;
+• The impatriate must have acquired in-depth specialisation in the sector or their employment;

 • Other conditions apply (including special conditions for seconded employees).